Battle of Hunayn

-The Battle of Hunayn (غَزْوَة حُنَيْن) was a conflict between the Muslims of the Islamic prophet Muhammad and the tribe of Qays in the aftermath of the conquest of Mecca.
+The Battle of Hunayn (غَزْوَة حُنَيْن) was a conflict between the Muslims of the Islamic prophet Muhammad and the tribes of Qays in the aftermath of the conquest of Mecca.
 The battle took place in 8 AH (c.
 630) in the Hunayn valley on the route from Mecca to Taif.
 The battle ultimately ended in a decisive victory for the Muslims, and it is one of the few battles mentioned by name in the Quran, where it appears in Surat at-Tawbah.

 Preparations

 Background

-The Hawazins had been long-standing enemies of Meccans.
-They were located north-east of Mecca and their territory sat beside the trade route to Al-Hirah in Iraq.
-The Hawazins were allied with the Thaqifs, which had settled in Ta'if, a town south-east of Mecca whose trade routes ran through Hawazin territory.
-The alliance had engaged in several wars probably concerning trade routes between Ta'if and Mecca.
+The Hawazins along with their city Taif had been long-standing enemies of Meccans.
+They were located north-east of Mecca In Ta'if region, and their territory sat beside the trade route to Al-Hirah in Iraq.
+The Hawazins were allied with the Thaqif branch of Hawazin, which had settled in Ta'if, a fortified city south-east of Mecca whose trade routes ran through reached Iraq and Billad al-Sham.
+The alliance had engaged in several wars (such as Fijar) due to the rivalry between the cities of Ta'if and Mecca.
 Given this history they saw Muhammad as another powerful Quraishi leader who had come to lead his people.
 They thought among themselves that a war with Muslims was imminent and that the once-persecuted minority of Muslims had gained the upper hand against their non-Muslim Arab enemies, and they may have wanted to take advantage of the likely chaos in Mecca after the Muslim takeover.
 Some tribes favoured fighting him and the Muslims.
-Ahead of these were the tribes of Hawazin and Thaqif.
+Ahead of these were the branches of Hawazin and Thaqif.
 According to the Muslim scholar Safiur Rahman Mubarakpuri "They thought that they were too mighty to admit or surrender to such a victory".
 So, they met Malik bin 'Awf An-Nasri and made up their minds to proceed fighting against the Muslims.
 Malik persuaded other tribes to fight and gathered them before him.
-The confederation of tribes consisting of Nasr, Jusham, Sa'ad bin Bakr, Bani Hilal, Bani 'Amr bin Amir and Bani 'Awf bin Amir gathered at Autas along with the Thaqif and Hawazin.
+The confederation of tribes consisting of Banu Nasr, Banu Thaqif, Banu Jusham, Banu Sa'ad bin Bakr, Bani Hilal, Bani 'Amr bin Amir and Bani 'Awf bin Amir gathered at Autas.

 On that day Muhammad had twelve thousand armed soldiers under his standard.
 Ten thousand of them were those who had accompanied him from Medina and had taken part in the conquest of Mecca, and the other two thousand were from amongst Quraysh, who had embraced Islam recently.
 The command of this group rested with Abu Sufyan.
 In those days such an army was hardly found anywhere and this numerical strength of theirs became the cause of their initial defeat.
 It was because, contrary to the past, they prided themselves on the large number of their soldiers and ignored military tactics.
 When Muslim soldiers including the new Meccan converts who saw their own large numbers they said: "We shan't at all be defeated, because our soldiers far outnumber those of the enemy.